Back to All Posts

 Family and friends can help by calling upon the knowledge and experience their senior gathered over a lifetime.
 Ask their opinion.
 Encourage them to talk about what they have been through.
 A person doesn’t go through 60-plus years without learning a lot of valuable information and gaining unique perspectives.

-7. Look for Opportunities for Senior Service
+1. Look for Opportunities for Senior Service

-Foster Grandparents volunteer as role models, mentors, and friends to children with exceptional needs.
+• Foster Grandparents volunteer as role models, mentors, and friends to children with exceptional needs.

-• Acknowledge and appreciate the value your elders offer, even for tasks that seem small
+• Acknowledge and appreciate the value your elders offer, even for tasks that seem small.

-• Continue to invest in your relationship with your loved one so they feel loved and important
+• Continue to invest in your relationship with your loved one so they feel loved and important.

-• Join your loved one in physical activity to give them additional motivation to stay healthy and strong
+• Join your loved one in physical activity to give them additional motivation to stay healthy and strong.

-• Learn a new hobby or task together to keep both of your cognitive skills sharp
+• Learn a new hobby or task together to keep both of your cognitive skills sharp and create new memories.

 Find more senior Health & Wellness tips on Bethesda’s blog.